divagr18/Helix/README.md

 - OAuth authentication for seamless login
 - Repository import directly from GitHub
 - Automatic workspace creation for new users
-- Link/unlink GitHub accounts from local accounts

-### Local Repository Support (Python Files)
-- Upload local Python projects for analysis
-- Intelligent filtering of build artifacts (node_modules, __pycache__, dist, etc.)
-- Automatic folder structure preservation during upload
-- Support for Python (.py) files
+- Support for local repository uploads

-### AI-Powered Chat (Python Projects Only)
+### AI-Powered Features
 - **Ctrl+K** shortcut to open chat from anywhere
 - Vector search-powered Q&A about your codebase
 - Context-aware responses using repository embeddings
 - Ask about architecture, functions, dependencies, and more
-- Floating chat button on repository pages

-### AI Features (In Development)
-- Automated test generation (planned)
+- Automated test generation for Python code
-- Code improvement suggestions (planned)
+- Code improvement suggestions and refactoring recommendations

 ### Privacy & Security
 - All processing happens locally on your machine